top of page

 WHO WE ARE

 Kids Teaching Flood Resilience is (KTFR) is a community resilience building initiative founded and directed by Dr. Merrie Koester of the University of SC Center for Science Education.
 Our STORY positions youth as resources of knowledge and resilience about what to Notice, KNOW, and DO in the event of extreme weather.
-All case studies foreground an awareness of the disproportionate impacts of climate change on low-income, historically marginalized communities.
+Our work foregrounds an awareness of the disproportionate impacts of climate change and flood hazard risks on low-income, historically marginalized communities.
 Since 2016, we've built our capacity building model in mostly Title 1 schools serving families living in low income, flood prone neighborhoods.
 We begin each new project by identifying pre-existing conditions of "Educational Vulnerability” – that is, the lack of awareness of or access to knowledge that can mitigate one’s risk of harm from a flood hazard.
-We also develop, through field work, an appreciation of the vital role of coastal saltmarsh ecosystems in mitigating coastal U.S. climate change impacts.
+We also develop, through field work and place-based learning, an appreciation of the vital role of coastal saltmarsh ecosystems in mitigating coastal U.S. climate change impacts.
 We establish baseline knowledge and behaviors with the official KTFR Flood Resilience Literacy Survey.

-We then ask, "Are we HURRICANE SMART?" , TAKE A QUIZ, and collect more data about where knowledge capacity gaps exist.
-We assess our capacity to swim and make commitments to learn how.
+We then ask, "Are we HURRICANE SMART?" and collect more data about where POWER KNOWLEDGE gaps exist.
+A GET HURRICANE SMART Rap with hyperlinks to "smart tools" help us build flood and hurricane LITERACY.
+Our feature film creates an As-If world where many forms of vulnerability--both situational and educational--take center stage.
+The film's story provides a framework for honestly assessing one's capacity to swim and making commitments to learn how.
 We talk about how and why so many people fail to ignore hurricane evacuation orders

 OUR SLOGAN: LEARN and COMMUNICATE LIKE YOUR LIFE DEPENDED ON IT!